Camp Anderson (2) |

 (1858 - 1861, 1862 - 1866, 1869 - 1875, 1887), Covelo

 A Federal post at the Round Valley (Nome Cult) Indian Reservation.
 Originally known as Camp at Nome Cult Indian Agency.
-Abandoned then re-established in 1862, renamed Fort Wright until 1866.
+Briefly abandoned then re-established in 1862 as Fort Wright until 1866.
 Log structures were built in 1863-64.
 Adobe barracks were built in 1869.
-Located one and one-half miles northwest of town, about one mile from the Indian Agency.
+Located one and one-half miles northwest of town, about one mile from the Indian Agency headquarters.

 (1857 - 1858), Round Valley